 Future, 2025+.
 Once all of the corresponding X3D specifications have been updated to match X3D 4.0 architecture, development of a future X3D 4.1 specification revision will be possible.
 Demonstrated progress and lessons learned through careful implementation of common use cases will continue to ensure stable and effective evolution of the X3D Graphics as part of the Open Web Platform.

+Communication Mechanisms

+x3d-public@web3d.org open mailing list for broad discussions on topics of shared interest, including technical issues being considered by this working group.

+x3d@web3d.org Web3D Consortium members-only mailing list for issues including status reports to members, consideration of new technology submissions that are candidates for inclusion in the open standard, and specification review/endorsement prior to formal submission to ISO/IEC.

+Web3D Consortium Mantis Issue Tracker for archival members-only consideration of specific specification-related technical goals and issues, along with distilled design alternatives.

+Web3D Consortium GitHub Projects for members-only standards document development and software projects.

+Web3D Consortium X3D SourceForge Projects for open-source X3D example models and software projects.